Place value and face value are always equal at which place: (1) Hundreds (2) Ones (3) Thousands (4) Tens

 Place value can be defined as the value represented by a digit in a number on the basis of its position in the number.

-Answer: Place value and face value are always equal at ones place
+Answer: The place value and face value are always equal at ones place.

-The face value of a number is the value of the digit or numeral itself.
+The face value of a number is the value of the digit or the numeral itself.

 The face value of 7 in the number = 7

 The place value of 7 in the number = 7 × 1 = 7 (ones place)

 The face value of 9 in the number = 9

 The place value of 9 in the number = 9 × 10 = 90 (tens place)

 The face value of 4 in the number = 4

 The place value of 4 in the number = 4 × 100 = 400 (hundreds place)